ESMValGroup/ESMValTool_Tutorial/index.md

 > - Github account (optional)
 {: .prereq}

-> ## Main things you need to know before starting this course
+### Main things you need to know before starting this course

->
-> 1. This tutorial can be taken online independently or taught by one of our instructors.
+1. This tutorial can be taken online independently or taught by one of our instructors.
-> 2. Please check the common issues page if you get stuck [Link to common issues page].
+2. Please check the common issues page if you get stuck [Link to common issues page].
 Otherwise, help is always available from ESMValTool developers via the github issues page.
-> 3. This tutorial includes several advanced lessons after the conclusion.
+3. This tutorial includes several advanced lessons after the conclusion.
 These advanced lessons should be treated like “mini-tutorials”, and include aspects like “developing your own diagnostic” or “how to include observations”.
-> 4. Don’t be alarmed if you can’t work through the entire tutorial in one sitting.
+4. Don’t be alarmed if you can’t work through the entire tutorial in one sitting.
 It may take some time to get used to working with ESMValTool.
-{: .checklist}

 {% include links.md %}